Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 During your surgery:

-- A large incision will be made near your vertebrae (spinal bones) if you are having an open procedure.
-Several, smaller incisions will be made if your procedure is being done through a scope (a thin tube with a light and camera on the end).
-Fluoroscopy (type of x-ray) may be used to guide the surgeon.
-The surgeon will remove tissue and bone with a drill or other tool.
+- A large incision will be made near your vertebrae if you are having open surgery.
+Several smaller incisions will be made if you are having laparoscopic surgery.
+Your surgeon will remove tissue and bone with a drill or other tool.
 One or more pieces of bone may be taken from another area of your body, such as the hip.
 These pieces are used to fill in the space where bone was removed and are called bone grafts.
 Other materials, such as titanium or carbon fiber, can also be used as a graft.
 A metal plate may be placed over the graft and screwed into the surrounding bone to help support the spine.

 - An x-ray may be done to check the placement of any grafts, plates, or screws used during surgery.
 A drain may be placed in your wound to remove fluid from the surgery area.
 The incisions will be closed with stitches and covered with bandages.

 After your surgery:

 - A brace may be placed on your neck or back to support your spine and decrease pain.

-- Lie flat in bed until your healthcare provider tells you can change your position.
-Once you are able to lie on your side, your spine must be straight and your knees drawn up toward your chest.
-Your healthcare provider will give you a pillow to put between your knees to decrease the pressure on your spine.
-Do not get up until a healthcare provider can assist you.
+- Lie flat in bed until your healthcare provider says you can change your position.
+When you are able to lie on your side, your spine must be straight and your knees pulled up toward your chest.
+Your healthcare provider will give you a pillow to put between your knees to decrease pressure on your spine.
+Do not get up until a healthcare provider can help you.
 Your healthcare provider will tell you when you can get up on your own.
 You may be given exercises to do while you are in the hospital.

 - The drain will be removed before you leave the hospital.